 There are so many ways to season this soup, and there are even more ways to garnish it.
 It's a truly customizable dish with layers and layers of flavor and broth that is to-die-for.

 FEATURED RECIPES OF THE WEEK:

 One thing I love about this dish is that it is super healthy.
-There isn't a single thing in this recipe that is unhealthy, as a matter of fact… especially if you opt out of putting any added hoisin or hot sauce as a small topping.
-I don't opt out of that though, because it adds a nice little kick to an already flavorful bite.
+There isn't a single thing in this recipe that is unhealthy, as a matter of fact… especially if you opt out of putting any added hoisin or hot sauce as a small topping – but that amount you'd put there is not enough to make this an unhealthy dish.
+I never opt out of these sauces because they add a nice little kick to an already flavorful bite.

 If you are looking for a family-friendly meal or something that works well for a group with different tastes, this is perfect because it follows the build-your-own concept.

 With the exception of the noodles and chicken, which are placed on the bottom of the bowl before filling with broth, all of the other ingredients are added just before serving.

 Because the chicken may have cooled after shredding, the broth will save you from needing to reheat it.